|Years||1974 World Championships (2- 9th)

 Getting into rowing

-With Lin understandably not keen on the idea that her new new husband wanted to spend all his spare time rowing again, Jim came up with a solution.
-“At that point I genuinely didn’t even know that you rowed backwards,” Lin remembers.
+With Lin understandably not keen on the idea that her new husband wanted to spend all his spare time rowing again, Jim came up with a solution.
+“At that point I genuinely didn’t even know that you rowed backwards,” she remembers.
 “I’d taken no interest in his sport, as he hadn’t really taken an interest in mine.
 But one day he said to me, ‘You know, you’re strong, you’re fit, you could row if you wanted.’
 And I said, ‘But I don’t like the water and I don’t like hard work.
 Why would I want to work as hard as you do, you’re manic?’
 He replied, ‘Well you could go to the Olympics and if you do, I’ll give in and we can have a dog.'”
 For animal-loving Lin, this was a key concession.
 “So the next day I went to the boathouse at Duke’s Meadows,” she continues.
 Her aim was to investigate St George’s Ladies RC, and she was welcomed in by the first person she met there.
-What she didn’t realise was that St George’s shared a boathouse with Civil Service Ladies RC, “And think I’d rowed twice at Civil Service before I realised and by then I’d actually joined them!”
+However.
+St George’s shared a boathouse with Civil Service Ladies RC, “And think I’d rowed twice at Civil Service before I realised I was at the wrong club and by then I’d actually joined them!”
 She was soon shown the basics by the club boatman, Bob Dowson, who was a highly effective talent spotter of the era.

 International rowing career

 With women’s events due to be included in the World Championships for the first time in 1974, the Amateur Rowing Association had decided to launch a women’s national squad, and had appointed Penny Chuter to run it.
-Visiting the club (one of the largest women’s clubs at the time) Lin had accidentally joined, not long after she’s won her novices at Lea Autumn regatta in September 1973.
-Penny explained that trials would be in pairs, a boat Lin had never been in at that point.
+Visiting Civil Service Ladies (one of the largest women’s clubs at the time) not long after Lin had won her novices at Lea Autumn regatta in September 1973, Penny explained that trials would be in pairs, a boat Lin had never been in at that point.
 “I said in a big loud voice, ‘Uh oh, that’s me out then, who’d row with me?,'” Lin remembers, “Because even though I was strong and fit, a pair boat is much harder to row than a big boat, and that was all I’d done.
 But then out of the blue a woman called Liz Monti said, ‘I will!'”
 Liz had already rowed for Australia but had dual nationality and had recently moved to the UK with her husband’s job, and despite Lin’s lack of rowing experience, had spotted her athleticism and felt this was more important than existing rowing technique which she was happy to nurture.

 Full details of her years racing at openweight can be read here:

 In 1978, Lin raced at the early season international regattas in a pair with Beryl Mitchell (later Crockford), as she had in 1976 and 1977, but they were ultimately not selected to go to the World Championships in New Zealand.
-Again in 1983, Lin’s pair – now with Gill Hodges, with whom she’d also raced in 1982 – was not deemed fast enough to go to the World Championships.
+Again in 1983, Lin’s pair – now with Gill Hodges, with whom she’d also raced in 1982 – was not considered to be fast enough to be sent to the World Championships.

-Full details of her lightweight years can be read here:
+Full details of Lin’s lightweight years can be read here:

 After the 1987 World Championships, and by now aged 37, Lin thought carefully about whether wanted to continue, and found a number of compelling reasons for stopping at that point.
 First, understandably, for someone who had competed at the highest level for so long, she was frustrated that others didn’t stick with it in the same way with the result that the crews she was in weren’t able to build from year to year.
 She was also increasingly aware that, ever since she was a teenager, achieving her next goal never turned out to be enough; her first big ambition was to represent her borough, but when she did she met someone with a county tracksuit and she wanted one of those.
 Then she went to PE college with her county kit and met Jim who had GB kit, which made the county tracksuit less exciting.
 And once she’d rowed for GB she wanted to get to the Olympics, then get a world medal, then defend a world title and so on, and by now she had come to understand that there was no one win which would ever be ‘enough’.
 Most importantly, though, she decided that she’d like to have a baby.
 Her daughter was born the next year.